To: MIPA Student Media Advisers

 - MIPA Copyright and Plagiarism Policy

-- We’ve rolled out a new submission system for the individual category contest.
-We are using the ACES platform – Advanced Contest Entry System – designed by our friends at the Illinois Press Association.
+- We use the ACES platform – Advanced Contest Entry System – designed by our friends at the Illinois Press Association.

 - View video tutorials on how to use the new system in our “how to” guide